Munakata Shikô (棟方志功) was once described by the novelist Jun'ichirô Tanizaki as "an impertinent artist who

 Japanese print artist to win an international honor when he was awarded the "Prize of Excellence" at the

 Second International Print Exhibition in Lugano, Switzerland in 1952.
+He also won grand prizes at the Third Sao Paulo Biennale in 1955 and the 28th Venice Biennale in 1956.
 The Japanese government awarded him its highest

 honor in the arts, the Order of Culture, in November 1970.

 The figure above is a sumizuri-e (printed in black only) in large format (414 x 470 mm) depicting orchids by a lake for the

 month of February from a series of twelve calendar prints for the year 1956.
 It is signed "Shikô" in

 kanji and "Munakata" in romaji, and includes his large red seal with the honorary Buddhist title Hôgen (the second highest ranking, awarded to him in 1962 by two Buddhist temples).
 Munakata would typically date his prints with the